lsst-dm/dm_dev_guide/services/lsst-login.rst

 Using the lsst-login Servers
 ############################

+..
+ATTENTION:: The lsst-login servers are still being developed and access is currently restricted to select project users and IP addresses.

 The following login nodes are run by NCSA for access to select LSST DM development resources:

 - ``lsst-login01.ncsa.illinois.edu``